-Jessica Hexsel has been teaching at Gunn High School for three years.
-She started by teaching Mathematics courses and quickly began teaching Computer Science courses.
+Jessica Hexsel has been teaching at Gunn High School for five years.
+She started by teaching Mathematics courses and quickly began teaching computer science courses.
 For the past two years, Jess has been teaching Functional and Object-Oriented Programming with Chris Bell, from whom she often steals materials…like this bio.
+She also teaches AP Computer Science Principles.
 Before moving to California and earning a teaching credential, Jessica worked in educational research at Carnegie Mellon University developing curriculum for web-based online tutors for middle-school mathematics.

 Ann Greyson started her career as a software engineer at Apple.
-She currently chairs the Computer Science & Engineering Department, and designs and teaches both computer science courses and integrated computer science projects in grades 6-12 at Castilleja School, an independent school for girls.
+She currently chairs the Computer Science & Engineering Department at Castilleja School, an independent school for girls, and designs and teaches both computer science courses and integrated computer science projects in grades 6-12.
 Before teaching at Castilleja, she taught algebra and geometry in Redwood City and Burlingame public school districts.
 She holds a bachelor’s degree in computer science from UC Berkeley, and a California teaching credential.

 Abigail Joseph has an extensive career as an educator in the Bay Area.
 Her commitment to education began in the MESA (Mathematics, Engineering, and Science Achievement) Center and classrooms at Cabrillo Community College and various technology and engineering after-school and summer programs.
 She has spent the past five years developing computer science programs at Bay Area schools and working as curriculum and technical volunteer for Black Girls Code.
-Abigail currently works as a PK-12 Computer Science Teacher at The Nueva School in HIllsborough, CA and is MIT Master Trainer for App Inventor.
-She holds a B.S.E in computer science from Princeton University and a M.S./Ph.D. in computer science from the University of California at Santa Cruz.
+Abigail currently works part-time as Computer Science and Engineering Faculty at Castilleja School in Palo Alto, CA and is MIT Master Trainer for App Inventor.
+Additionally she, as a co-founder of edstoria, is developing programs for teachers to help them thrive, grow, and sustain themselves in and out of the classroom..
+She holds a B.S.E in computer science from Princeton University and an M.S./Ph.D. in computer science from the University of California at Santa Cruz.